Hernandezn/spring-refresh-2026/README.md

 - **Selenium Webdriver**

   Runs an internal Web browser to carry out automation tasks that require rendering Web pages.

+- **Swagger UI with Spring OpenAPI**

+  Serves an API documentation page at [/swagger-ui.html](http://localhost:9012/swagger-ui/index.html).
+API endpoints in the service have Swagger operation annotations, to detail information about API endpoints in Swagger.

 - **Spring Data JPA**